rishab05/classic-road-racing/README.md

 This version is only working with desktop pc.

-If you want to play Live link is below: https://classic-road-racing.netlify.app/
+If you want to play Live link is here: https://classic-road-racing.netlify.app/